Forever Neverland: Singles

 On 28 March 2018, MØ released the single "Nostalgia" for streaming and digital download.
 MØ released the official vertical music video on 3 May 2018 via YouTube.

 On 12 July 2018, "Sun in Our Eyes" was released as the album's lead single.
 It peaked at number 17 on the Flemish Ultratop chart and at number 29 on New Zealand's Hot 40 Singles.
 Music video for "Sun in Our Eyes" was released on 8 August 2018.
 On 7 September 2018, "Way Down" was released as the album's second single, alongside the album's track listing.
 On 21 September 2018, "Imaginary Friend" was released as the album's third single.
 The official music video was released on the same day.
 "Blur" was released on 15 October 2018 as the album's fourth single.

 Tour

-MØ announced a tour in support of the album, which began with a show in Hamburg on 9 November 2018.
-The North American leg started on 15 January 2019, in Washington, D.C., and concluded on February 9 in San Francisco, California.
+MØ announced the Forever Neverland World Tour in support of the album, which began with a show in Hamburg on 9 November 2018.
+The North American leg started on 15 January 2019, in Washington, D.C., and concluded on 9 February in San Francisco, California.
 The tour launched with support from Abra, while Mykki Blanco joined as the supporting act for the West Coast leg.